rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part09/README.md

     .reduce("X",String::concat));
 ````

-In fact, it can output XwXoXlXf.
+In fact, it can output `XwXoXlXf`.
 As part of the parallel process, the identity is applied to
 multiple elements in the stream, resulting in very unexpected data.

 ### Combing Results with collect()

-Like reduce(), the Streams API includes a three-argument version of collect() that takes
+Like `reduce()`, the Streams API includes a three-argument version of `collect()` that takes
 accumulator and combiner operators, along with a supplier operator instead of an identity.
-Also like reduce(), the accumulator and combiner operations must be associative and
+Also like `reduce()`, the accumulator and combiner operations must be associative and
 stateless, with the combiner operation compatible with the accumulator operator, as previously
 discussed.
-In this manner, the three-argument version of collect() can be performed
+In this manner, the three-argument version of `collect()` can be performed
 as a parallel reduction, as shown in the following example:

 ````